 - Security problems can occur at any time.
 To protect ourselves, each of us (students, teachers, employees, researchers, etc.) must adopt the right habits.
 The ISD has put together a guide to good digital practices.
 Discover and adopt the advice in the Digital Security Guide: Good Practices (in French, PDF, 830KB) and the Charter for the use of information systems (PDF, 129 Ko)

 - Finally, you will also find information about all of Sciences Po: governance, budget, communication, etc.

 SPIRE is the institutional repository of Sciences Po's scientific production.
 Its objective is to reference all the publications of our academic community.
-As part of the Open Access movement, Spire makes the full text of publications available to all, free of charge, on the Internet, in compliance with copyright provisions, thus contributing to better dissemination and promotion of Sciences Po's scientific output.
+As part of the Open Science movement, Spire makes the full text of publications available to all, free of charge, on the Internet, in compliance with copyright provisions, thus contributing to better dissemination and promotion of Sciences Po's scientific output.

 Jointly maintained by Sciences Po's research centres and departments, the Scientific Directorate and the Sciences Po Library, Spire contains articles published in scientific journals, books and book chapters, research reports, working papers, conference papers, etc.

 Connect to SPIRE via CCSD (submit a publication tab, usual Sciences Po login and password)

 EU-funded research projects must produce a Data Management Plan (DMP).
 This will also be required by the ANR from 2019.
 In order to meet these requirements, a support system for research data management has been developed.

 A website dedicated to information on methods and tools for data management can be consulted here: https://sciencespo.libguides.com/donnees-de-la-recherche